How does Rest Less make money

 The government website sets out a range of flexible working options you can ask for.
 While some may not work for everyone – perhaps being geared towards parents who need to do school runs or those who can work remotely – there should be something to suit everyone.

-Have a read through the different types of arrangements there and, from there, you can start to think about approaching your employer.
+Have a read through the different types of arrangements and, from there, you can start thinking about approaching your employer.

 Job sharing